Sri Lanka Population Pyramid (2025)

 What demographic challenges will Sri Lanka face in the future?

 Sri Lanka faces transitional demographic adjustments over the coming decades.
 Smaller youth cohorts will create eventual labor shortages and reduced economic dynamism.
 Future aging pressures will emerge as current working-age populations retire over the next 20-30 years.
-High fertility levels require continued investment in education, healthcare, and infrastructure to support growing populations.
-Additional challenges include addressing urban overcrowding and environmental sustainability.
 Climate change, technological disruption, and global economic shifts will compound demographic pressures.
 Successful navigation requires proactive policies addressing education, healthcare, employment, social protection, and sustainable development to manage demographic transitions effectively.

 What are the gender dynamics in Sri Lanka's population?

 Sri Lanka has more females than males, with approximately 94 males per 100 females.
 This balanced ratio affects marriage patterns, workforce participation, and social dynamics.
 Gender ratios vary by age group, with female advantages possibly indicating male emigration or mortality differences.
 Among elderly populations, women typically outnumber men due to higher female life expectancy.
 Gender dynamics influence economic development through women's workforce participation, education access, and reproductive health outcomes.
-Lower fertility typically accompanies increased women's education and workforce engagement.
 Understanding gender demographics helps inform policies on education equality, healthcare access, economic empowerment, and social development in Sri Lanka.

 Understanding Sri Lanka's Demographics